cvrebert/notes/wiki/james-mickens.md

 * [Life is Terrible: Let's Talk About the Web – Øredev Conference, November 2014](https://vimeo.com/111122950)
   * "The JavaScript language basically is like being inside an insane person's brain; it was very disturbing."
   * "I basically determined that JavaScript arrays are best described as array-list-dictionary combined multi-type objects. [...]
 And they remember things they shouldn't remember, and they just really make me feel uncomfortable."
+  * Regarding The Rhino Book's weasel-word-filled description of "array-like" objects:
+    * "What the [deleted expletive] am I reading?
+Am I hallucinating this?
+Am I having a stroke?
+Am I reading a book that was written by the devil?"
+    * "'actually do occasionally'.
+That makes me want to drink bleach."
   * "I'd really like for my online financial transactions to be implemented in a programming language that actually knows what an array is."
   * "if you're a JavaScript programmer, and you actually rely on automatic semicolon insertion, if hitting the semicolon key is too much work for you, you're lazy, and you're going to get diabetes.
 For sure."
   * "And that's a valid point.
 There weren't a lot of black people in *Tron*."